A Guide to Cleaning and Maintaining Your Crystal Cabinets

 Avoid Exposure To Waxes

 Most common self-polishing waxes can damage your finish.
-Take care to use only high-quality cream furniture polishes available from high-end furniture or paint stores.
+Although not necessary, if desired, use a high quality cream furniture polish found at high-end furniture or paint stores.

 Guard Against Scratching And Abrasion